ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 Before testing multithreading performance, perform the following steps to configure your system:

-1. Configure Grub settings
+1. Configure the Grub settings
-2. Set up the Snort3 rule set
+2. Set up the Snort 3 rule set
-3. Download the PCAP files
+3. Download the packet capture files
-4. Adjust Lua configurations
+4. Adjust the Lua configurations
+5. Review the Snort parameters

-## Configure Grub settings
+## Configure the Grub settings

 To enable Transparent HugePages (THP) and configure CPU isolation and affinity, append the following line to the /etc/default/grub file: